-Please sign up for the EE5313-L listserv to receive the latest updates (goto http://listserv.uta.edu to manage your subscriptions or send a message to listserv@listserv.uta.edu with no subject line and the command SUBSCRIBE EE5313-L as the message body).
+Please sign up for the EE5313-L listserv to receive the latest updates.
+Send a message to listserv@listserv.uta.edu from your UTA e-mail account with no subject line needed and the command SUBSCRIBE EE5313-L as the message body.